HelixLoader/.github/profile/README.md

 # What is Helix?
+> [!WARNING]
+> Helix is currently under heavy development, and is not ready for production use.

 Helix is a new modloader focused on performance and flexibility.
 Our goal is to provide a stable modding platform without compromises.

 # How do I use Helix?